 22 Repent, therefore, of this badness of yours, and supplicate the Lord that, if possible, the device of your heart may be forgiven you;

-23 for I see you are a poisonous gall and a bond of unrighteousness.
+23 for I see you are a poisonous gall and a bond of unrighteousness [a man of lawlessness even].

-24 In answer Simon said: You men, make supplication for me to the Lord that none of the things you have said may come upon me (Acts 8).
+24 In answer Simon said: You men, make supplication for me to the Lord that none of the things you have said may come upon me [no they do not befall him. they befall his antitype, the greater Silver Simon] (Acts 8).

 6 are so far chosen.
-They must be baptised by Gordon and must stick with Gordon always (i.e. not be DFD - Disfellowshipped).
-If they are DFD then they lose their apostleship.
-They certainly have to stay in the church until they have 12,000 saints in their tribe...
+2 have left leaving the 4 water jars of 1Kings18 and the 4 angels of Revelation 9:13-15, tied upon the Euphrates by the LW Exedenic Times.
+They must be baptised by Gordon and must stick with Gordon always (i.e. not be Disfellowshipped).
+If they are disfellowshipped then they lose their apostleship.

 20 For it is written in the book of Psalms, 'Let his lodging place